-- The proposed action is to adopt species- and stage-specific EFH designations for the thirteen individual management unit species as described in above and Appendix F. This FMP identifies and describes EFH for all MUS managed under this FMP based on available Level 1 and Level 2 data from the fisheries and from the literature on distribution and habitat preference.
-Some of these important habitat areas are already protected to some extent by regulatory season and area closures now in effect. - No specific EFH problem areas were identified at this time that could be addressed by management actions to protect and enhance EFH.
-After conducting a review and analysis of new and existing data on MUS' habitat and possible sources of disturbance in these habitats, the Council found no clear evidence of significant adverse impacts on HMS EFH.
-Thus no new EFH management measures, and therefore no regulations, are proposed. - At this time, there is no evidence that HMS fishing practices or non-fishing activities are causing adverse impacts on HMS EFH, although EFH Conservation Recommendations are included to mitigate the possible effects of these practices. - Current management measures to protect fishery habitat appear to be adequate, but should future research demonstrate a need, the Council will act accordingly to protect habitat necessary to maintain a sustainable and productive fishery in the eastern Pacific region. - No HAPCs have been designated at this time, but the FMP provides a framework which will ensure review and updating of EFH based on new scientific evidence or other information as well as incorporation of new information on HMS HAPCs as it becomes available in the future.
+- This chapter includes updated EFH information based on a review completed in 2023, for the 11 individual management unit species as described above and in Appendix F. EFH designations are based primarily on Level 1 (presence/absence) fishery-dependent and fishery-independent data. - No specific EFH impacts were identified at this time that could be addressed by fisheries management actions to protect and enhance EFH.
+After conducting a review of new and existing data on MUS' habitat and possible sources of impacts to these habitats, the Council found no clear evidence of adverse impacts on HMS EFH that are more than minimal in nature.
+Thus, no new fishery management measures or regulations are proposed. - This chapter includes updated information on non-fishing impacts and associated conservation recommendations to mitigate the possible effects of these practices.
+It incorporates by reference numerous additional non-fishing impacts and associated conservation measures described in Kiffney et al. 2022. - Current fisheries management measures to protect EFH appear to be adequate, but should future research demonstrate a need, the Council will act accordingly to protect habitat necessary to

+- maintain a sustainable and productive fishery in the eastern Pacific region. - No HAPCs have been designated at this time, but the FMP provides a framework which will ensure review and updating of EFH based on new scientific evidence or other information as well as incorporation of new information on HMS HAPCs as it becomes available in the future.
 The Council is authorized to proceed with establishing such a framework procedure for reviewing EFH and identifying HAPCs, particularly critical areas such as shark pupping and core nursery areas.

-7.7 Recommendations for EFH Research
+7.7 Research and Information Needs